ibizaman/skarabox/README.md

 I used Skarabox successfully on my own on-premise x86 server and on Hetzner dedicated ARM and x86 hosts.

-For more details, head over to [template/README.md](./template/README.md).
+For more details, head over to [the manual](https://installer.skarabox.com).

 ## Provided operations: